router5/router5/docs/advanced/loading-async-data.md

 ## Chunk loading

-Chunk loading \(loading code asynchronoulsy\) is similar to data loading, since one can consider code is a form of data.
+Chunk loading \(loading code asynchronously\) is similar to data loading, since one can consider code is a form of data.
 With middlewares, you can call a done callback or return a promise, making them perfectly usable with `require.ensure` or `System.import`.
 Like examples above, you can implement similar techniques with, let's say, a `loadComponent` route property.

 ```javascript
 const routes = {